grapeot/blog/content/cursor-to-devin-en.md

 Title: [Agentic AI] Turning $20 into $500 - Transforming Cursor into Devin in One Hour
 Date: 2024-12-17 10:00
 Category: Computing
-Tags: AI, Agentic AI, English, Cursor
+Tags: English, AI Coding, Agentic AI
 Slug: cursor-to-devin-en
 Summary: In the [previous article](/devin-vs-agent-cursor-en.html), we discussed Devin, an Agentic AI capable of fully automated programming.
 Compared to other Agentic AI tools like Cursor and Windsurf, it has several core advantages, particularly in process planning, self-evolution, expanded tool usage, and fully automated operation.
 This makes Devin appear to be a next-generation tool, setting itself apart from existing Agentic AI tools.